NDBaoFE/Movie-Box/README.md

 Its a movie-website for everyone to search , discover to find interesting films \n

-what you can do with this website:\\n
+what you can do with this website:

   +Viewing film and reviews

   +Viewing film by genres
   +Change languages
   +see Votes